seshasaisrivatsav/learn-js/notes/react.md

 - Context is used when we don't want to pass things down in props
 - When react renders a component that subscribes to a context, it will read the current context value from closest matching `Provider` in the tree.
 - React just compares old and new context using `===`
+- If provided context doesn't have value, it'll use defaultValue

 ### Provider
 - Every context object comes with a "Provider React component" that allows consuming components to subscribe to context changes